 - Best practices for seizure and collection of mobile devices and external media.

-- Procedures for connection, extraction, and preview/analysis of data using forensic tools.
+- Procedures for connection, extraction, and preview of data using forensic tools.

 - Report preparation.